BossBoxing/boss-buyer/README.md

 # BOSS-BUYER

-BOSS-BUYER is a FiveM script designed to create NPC-based item-selling functionality.
+BOSS-BUYER is a RedM script designed to create NPC-based item-selling functionality.
 Players can interact with NPCs to sell specific items at dynamic prices.
 Each NPC has a unique set of items they accept, adding variety and depth to the gameplay.

 ---